smarco/WFA2-lib/README.md

 $> ./wfa_example
 ```

-**IMPORTANT.** Once an alignment object is created, **it is strongly recommended to reuse the alignment object to compute multiple alignment**.
+**IMPORTANT.** Once an alignment object is created, **it is strongly recommended to reuse the alignment object to compute multiple alignments**.
 Creating and destroying the alignment object for every alignment computed can have a significant overhead.
 Reusing the alignment object allows repurposing internal datastructures, minimize the cost of memory allocations, avoid multiple alignment setups and precomputations, etc.

 ### <a name="wfa2.programming.cpp"></a> 3.2 Simple C++ example